Updated: 5 days ago

 I had to have a mini operation towards the end of this period and, after the last op I was scared and showed it!
 The day I was wheeled into surgery, Sarah was being wheeled to a new bed, opposite me and I didn’t like that change, I wouldn’t be able to help her in the night as easily.
 They pushed our beds together as we passed and she whispered (that’s all she could do by this stage) ‘quality is better than quantity, don’t forget it’ and ‘I hope it will be all right.’

 As I was coming around in my bed on the ward I heard whispering and it was some of the families talking about Sarah, I tried desperately to open up my eyes and show my parents that I was awake as I didn’t want to hear the rest of the conversation.
-They were talking about her dying and I couldn’t bear to hear it.
-I managed it and the conversation changed which let me go back to sleep.
+They were talking about her dying and I couldn’t hear it until I was stronger.
+Self-preservation made me wilfully ignore the situation.
+This made me feel guilty too.

 That night Sarah was screaming in pain.
 We had an amazing nurse who was friends with us both.
 She told me that Sarah would be going home tomorrow to spend time with her family and pets.
 We were both big animal lovers, so on one hand I thought this is nice, but I also knew what that ‘going home’ meant.